 At the present time, the process is in a laboratory mode.
-There will have to be a transition from the "one batch at a time" operation, used in the laboratory to a "continuous feed" line in order to commercialize the process.
-A prototype one ton "continuous feed" line machine is scheduled for delivery in the third quarter 2008.
+There will need to be a transition from the "one batch at a time" operation, used in the laboratory, to a commercial prototype in order to commercialize the process.
+A commercial prototype machine is under construction at Ingersoll Production Systems.